 “Yeah.
 I guess I’ll meet you in the parking lot.
 See you soon!”

 Clary hung up and put her cell phone back, before looking once again at Jace.
 “Well, it was really nice meeting you all, but I have to go now.
 Good luck with tennis and the, um, Mortal Cup.”
 She tried to finish in a confident smile, and it only faltered slightly.

 “Thank you!
 It was nice meeting you too, Clary,” said Jace.
 Alec and Isabelle just looked bored.

 With a disjointed wave, Clary left the tennis courts behind and made her way to the parking lot, the afternoon’s events replaying in her mind: the football game, having Pepsi spilled on her, Jace… Did she make a mistake, leaving him behind without even getting his cell phone number?

 On the drive to her mother’s apartment with Simon, Clary couldn’t think about anything besides tennis and Jace, and got the distinct feeling that it had been a mistake to just leave him behind.
 Just my luck, she thought with an audible sigh.
 Tilting her head back against the car seat, Clary closed her eyes and wished with every ounce of her being that they would see each other again.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, vengefulroseWrite a Review